Trade Schools, Colleges and Universities

 Careers for the Visually Impaired

 For more detailed information, check out this article on jobs for blind people.
-And here is a small sampling of the many good options for those who deal with vision loss to consider:
+Here is a small sampling of the many good options for those who deal with vision loss to consider:

 Teaching and Early Childhood Education

 Young people are curious and always looking for new sources of inspiration.
-As a person who is blind or has impaired vision, you can bring your insights to the classroom or playground, which can challenge students' imaginations and inspire them to grow.
+As a person who is blind or has impaired vision, you can bring your insights to the classroom or playground, challenging students' imaginations and inspiring them to grow.

 Legal Services

 Law firms may be able to use your unique perspective on issues.
-Plus, you may find your niche in providing legal assistance to clients who live with a disability and want a professional they can easily relate to.
+You may also find your niche in providing legal assistance to clients who live with a disability and want a professional they can easily relate to.

 Audio Production

-As a visually impaired person, one of your gifts might be an enhanced ear for music.
-And that could mean you have a talent just waiting to be used for recording, editing, or mixing songs and sound.
+One of your gifts as a visually impaired person might be an enhanced ear for music.
+That could mean you have a talent just waiting to be used for recording, editing, or mixing songs and sound.

 Careers for Those Who Are Deaf or Hearing Impaired

-Careers for People with DisabilitiesPeople in this category have a higher employment rate than any other disability group.
+Careers for People with DisabilitiesPeople who are deaf or hearing impaired have a higher employment rate than any other disability group.
 And, like those with vision disabilities, people who have hearing disabilities have found career opportunities in just about every sector.
 Even so, some options stand out, such as:

 Drafting